NEWS

 Seaming Time: The duration for which the seaming head is in contact with the can and lid is also controlled and monitored.
 It's important to maintain a consistent seaming time to ensure uniformity.

 Lid and Can Positioning: Sensors and vision systems are used to ensure that the lid and can are correctly aligned and positioned before seaming.
-This prevents misalignment issues that can lead to faulty seams.
+This prevents misalignment issues that can to faulty seams.

 Quality Control and Inspection: Modern machines often incorporate cameras and sensors for quality control.
 These systems can detect defects in the seam, such as wrinkles, gaps, or uneven seams.
 If an issue is detected, the machine may trigger an alarm or automatically reject the faulty can.